dharmapoudel/dharmapoudel/PRIVACY_POLICY_1lyrics.md

 ###### Effective date: 2018/01/01, Latest update: 2022/07/24

-**Dharma Poudel** built the TidyPanel app.
+**Dharma Poudel** built the 1lyrics app.
 This APP is provided at a minimal cost paid via play store in-app purchase and is intended for use as is.

 This page is used to inform visitors regarding the developer policies with the collection, use, and disclosure of Personal Information if anyone decided to use the App.